 What Is Google’s Deal With the Pentagon?

-Google has strengthened its ties with the Pentagon, granting government personnel access to a new feature that makes it easier to build and deploy their own AI agents — advanced AI systems that can autonomously complete complex, multi-step tasks without rules or human guidance.
-The move reflects how essential artificial intelligence has become to government infrastructure and positions Google for further federal collaboration, potentially giving the tech titan the upper hand over its rivals as Trump pushes for American AI to go global.
+All told, the move reflects just how essential artificial intelligence has become to government infrastructure, and positions Google for further federal collaboration — potentially giving the tech titan the upper hand over its rivals as Trump pushes for American AI to go global.

-What to Know About Google’s Deal With the Pentagon
+What to Know About Google’s AI Deals With the Pentagon

-Added as a feature within Gemini for Government, Agent Designer is a low- and no-code platform that enables users to design, train and deploy AI agents in unclassified settings using just natural language.
+In December 2025, the company agreed to deploy its Gemini for Government platform on GenAI.mil, the Department of Defense’s enterprise AI platform that is used by 3 million approved civilian and military personnel.
+Another more recent deal builds on this agreement, expanding government access to include a new platform known as Agent Designer.
+Added as a feature within Gemini for Government, Agent Designer is a low- and no-code platform that enables users to design, train and deploy AI agents using just natural language.
 As a result, even those with zero programming experience can create and manage either a single agent that performs one-step tasks or teams of agents that perform multi-step tasks.

 Google envisions any government employee applying agents to execute actions that are repetitive, complicated or tedious, such as: